DaveedDomingo/CS-Projects/README.md

 ## Operating System Projects <a name="operating-system-projects"></a>

-## Checking out a specific project
+## Checking Out A Project <a name="checking-out-a-project"></a>
 Each project within this repository is on its own branch.
-Simply clone the project branch
+Simply clone the project branch and
 ```
-git clone -b <project directory> <remote_repo> <project directory>
+git clone -b <project directory> https://github.com/DaveedDomingo/CS-Projects.git <project directory>
 ```
+For example cloning the Bullet Board Web Service Project can be done

+## Project Maintenance <a name="project-maintenance"></a>
+In order to add a project to respository:
+1. Create an orphan branch for the project
+2. Push project to branch
+3. Merge into master branch

+In order to modify a project in this repository:
+1. Checkout the project branch
+2. Push changes to branch
+3. Merge into master branch